qutaojiao/AI_DocumentAssistant/README.md

 After running the above commands, you can directly access https://127.0.0.1:8888 to open the web page.

 ## Instructions
-Modify the token and session ID in the "stream-response.js" file (can be changed to be filled in by the frontend and saved in localStorage, so there's no need to modify the code, but this feature is currently not implemented).
+Modify the openai token in the "stream-response.js" file (can be changed to be filled in by the frontend and saved in localStorage, so there's no need to modify the code, but this feature is currently not implemented).
 ChatGPT does not use the OpenAI key, but directly uses a token, which is completely free and does not deduct any quota.
 You need to have your own OpenAI account and open the https://chat.openai.com/api/auth/session page to copy your token.
 Then, place it after the constant const OPENAI_TOKEN in the "assets/js/stream-response.js" file.
 The highlighted part in the following image:
 Alt text
 ![Alt text](image-2.png)